galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 ![Dim red]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_dimred.svg %} "Reducing a set of 4 observations from 3D to 2D space, whilst approximating the 3D relationships")

-Preserving these higher dimensional distances in lower dimensional space is a complex and ongoing challenge in computer science, but there are various methods that deal with this in a manner of interesting ways. **RaceID** makes use of tSNE and force-directed (Fruchterman-Reingold) graph layouts to space the clusters in a visually meaningful manner to show the seperation and relative proximity of clusters to one another.
+Preserving these higher dimensional distances in lower dimensional space is a complex and ongoing challenge in computer science, but there are various methods that deal with this in a manner of interesting ways such as PCA, tSNE, and diffusion maps.

 > ### {% icon details %} Details: PCA, tSNE, and Force-Directed Graphs
 >